 When you have a plan to start a bikepacking adventure, everyone would asks themselves: “How do I start?”
-I also asked myself this question when I first got this idea.
+I also asked myself this question when the I first got this idea.
 In this blog I would like to help you with the preparations.
-Which accessories I brought, how I planned my route and what my experiences were during my first bikepacking trip Together with my friend.
-Our goal was to ride from home (Heerde, NL) to Lyon (FR).
+Which accessories I brought, how I planned my route and what my experiences were during my first bikepacking trip.
+Together with my friend our goal was to ride from home (Heerde, NL) to Lyon (FR).

 Why and how did I start?